Why Christianity?

 A Roman historian by the name of Cornelius Tacitus wrote in 112 AD:

-"Christus, the founder of the name, was put to death by Pontius Pilate, procurator of Judea in the reign of Tiberius: but the pernicious superstition, repressed for a time broke out again, not only through Judea, where the mischief originated, but through the city of Rome also."
+"Christus, the founder of the name, was put to death by Pontius Pilate, procurator of Judea, in the reign of Tiberius, but the pernicious superstition, repressed for a time, broke out again, not only through Judea, where the mischief originated, but also through the city of Rome."
 Annals, XV.44

 The Christian Church is worldwide in scope.
-Its history can be traced back to Palestine around 32 AD.
-Did it just happen or was there a cause for it?
-These people who were first called Christians at Antioch turned the world of their time upside down.
-They constantly referred to the resurrection as the basis for their teaching, preaching, living, and -- significantly -- dying.
+Its history can be traced back to Israel, around 32 AD.
+Did it just happen, or was there a cause for it?
+These people, who were first called Christians at Antioch, turned the world of their time upside down.
+They constantly referred to the resurrection as the basis for their teaching, preaching, living, and, significantly, dying.
 The Apostle Paul summed up very well what the gospel is in 1 Corinthians 15:1-11.
-There he defined it as Jesus dying for the sins of humanity and rising from the dead, according to the Scriptures.
-Paul also said, "And if Christ be not risen, then is our preaching vain, and your faith is also vain".
-He said, "And if Christ be not raised, your faith is vain; you are yet in your sins".
+He defined it as Jesus dying for the sins of humanity and rising from the dead, according to the Scriptures.
+Paul also said, "And if Christ be not risen, then is our preaching vain, and your faith is also vain."
+He said, "And if Christ be not raised, your faith is vain; you are yet in your sins."
 And furthermore, he said, "Then they also which are fallen asleep in Christ are perished if Christ has not been raised from the dead."
 (1 Corinthians 15:12-20) The apostles preached this message because the resurrection of Jesus Christ proved that He was who He said He was -- the Son of God.
-It demonstrated that the blood Jesus shed on the cross had the power to save sinners, and that in the end, all will be raised from the dead.
+It demonstrated that the blood Jesus shed on the cross had the power to save sinners and that, in the end, all will be raised from the dead.

 The testimony of the New Testament contains six independent testimonies to the fact of the resurrection of Jesus Christ.
-Three of them by eyewitnesses: John, Peter, and Matthew.
-Paul, writing to the churches at an early date, referred to the resurrection in such a way that it is obvious that to him and his readers the event was well known and accepted without question.
+Three of them were eyewitnesses: John, Peter, and Matthew.
+Paul, writing to the churches at an early date, referred to the resurrection in such a way that it was obvious to him and his readers that the event was well known and accepted without question.
 Are these men, who helped transform the moral structure of society, consummate liars or deluded madmen?
 These alternatives are harder to believe than the fact of the resurrection, and there is no evidence to support them.

-Of course, there have been those who sought to cast doubt on the veracity of the resurrection.
+Of course, there have been those who have sought to cast doubt on the veracity of the resurrection.
 They have advanced various explanations to account for the open and empty tomb.
-But there is only one valid explanation for the empty tomb, and that is the one the Bible presents -- that Jesus on the third day rose from the dead and appeared to His disciples (also some 500 others) for a period of forty days.
+But there is only one valid explanation for the empty tomb, and that is the one the Bible presents: that Jesus, on the third day, rose from the dead and appeared to His disciples (and also some 500 others) for a period of forty days.

 The apostles of Christ were eyewitnesses to His resurrection.
 These men had been with Him before His death; a number of them had been with Him for about three and a half years.
 They had seen Him during the trial; some of them had seen Him die on the cross.
 After His resurrection, these men associated with Him for about forty days.
 They talked with Him; they handled Him; they saw Him.
 They had every reason for believing that the Christ whom they saw was the one who had been crucified.

 In fact, at first, some of them, notably Thomas, doubted.
-He said, "Except I shall see in His hands the print of the nails, and thrust my hand into His side, I will not believe."
-Later, when Jesus appeared and told him examine His wounds to see that He really rose from the dead, Thomas said, "My Lord and my God."
+He said, "Except I shall see in his hands the print of the nails, and put my finger into the print of the nails, and thrust my hand into his side, I will not believe."
+Later, when Jesus appeared and told him to examine His wounds to see that He really rose from the dead, Thomas said, "My Lord and my God."
 (John 20:24-28)

-Now if Jesus was not really raised from the dead these apostles, were either deceivers or they were deceived.
+If Jesus was not really raised from the dead, these apostles were either deceivers or they were deceived.
 Is it likely that these men would be deceived, men who had known Jesus so well before His death and had been associated with Him after His resurrection?
 Would these men have had any reason to be deliberate deceivers?
 What was there to gain from preaching that Christ was risen from the dead if He really had not risen from the dead?

-By their lives and deaths these men demonstrated that what they were teaching was the truth.
-When they preached the resurrection, they did not begin in Galilee; they began in Jerusalem where Christ had been crucified.
+Through their lives and deaths, these men demonstrated that what they were teaching was the truth.
+When they preached the resurrection, they did not begin in Galilee; they began in Jerusalem, where Christ had been crucified.
 When they began preaching the resurrection, it was not to men who knew nothing about the death of Christ; it was to men who had been guilty of crucifying the Lord (Acts 2:22-23).
 These men deported themselves as men who knew what they were talking about.
 They deported themselves as men who were under tremendous conviction.
-No one can account for the changed attitude of these men, for their restored hope, for their renewed courage, for their long lives of toil and sacrifice and suffering apart from the fact that they were prompted by the undying conviction that Jesus Christ was raised from the dead.
-It is more difficult to believe that these men acted a lie, suffered for it, and died for it, than it is to believe in the resurrection of Christ from the dead.
+No one can account for the changed attitude of these men, for their restored hope, for their renewed courage, or for their long lives of toil, sacrifice, and suffering, apart from the fact that they were prompted by the undying conviction that Jesus Christ was raised from the dead.
+It is more difficult to believe that these men acted on a lie, suffered for it, and died for it than it is to believe in the resurrection of Christ from the dead.

 It was because of their powerful testimony that faith in Jesus grew in spite of detractors, competing religions and philosophies, and severe state persecution.
 This could not take place if the resurrection was a lie perpetrated by Jesus Himself or His apostles.

-The Bible consists of 66 books written by some 40 different men spanning a period of over 4,000 years.
+The Bible consists of 66 books written by some 40 different men, spanning a period of over 1,500 years.
 It contains three distinct languages (Hebrew, Greek, and Aramaic).
-The writers were from a wide variety of nationalities; and their professions ranged from kings to fishermen to tentmakers.
+The writers were from a wide variety of nationalities, and their professions ranged from kings to fishermen to tentmakers.

 I believe that the Biblical text in the original languages, as it was given, contains no errors.
 There are ample reasons for this, but let me summarize a few points:

-1. The Bible is true historically.
-In spite of comments to the contrary, archeology continually has verified the validity of Bible.
+1. The Bible is historically true.
+In spite of comments to the contrary, archeology has continually verified the validity of the Bible.

 2. The Bible is true scientifically.
 Nothing in Scripture has been invalidated by science.
 In fact, many scientific principles are found in the Bible.
 A sampling of these would include the roundness of the earth (Isaiah 40:22), the almost infinite extent of the sidereal universe (Isaiah 55:9), the law of conservation of mass and energy (2 Peter 3:7), the hydrologic cycle (Ecclesiastes 1:7), the vast number of stars (Jeremiah 33:22), the equivalence of matter and energy (Hebrews 1:3), the law of increasing entropy (Psalm 102:25-27), the paramount importance of blood in life processes (Leviticus 17:11), the atmospheric circulation (Ecclesiastes 1:6), the gravitational field (Job 26:7), and many others.
 These are not stated in the technical jargon of modern science, of course, but in terms of the basic world of man's everyday experience; nevertheless, they are completely in accord with the most modern scientific facts.